sowsan/architecture-center/docs/cloud-adoption/governance/security-baseline/template.md

 # Security Baseline template

 The first step to implementing change is communicating the desired change.
 The same is true when changing governance practices.
-The generic template below provides a starting point for documenting and communicating policy statements that govern Security Baseline in the cloud.
+The generic template below provides a starting point for documenting and communicating policy statements that govern security related issues in the cloud.

 As your discussions progress, use this template's structure as a model for capturing the business risks, risk tolerances, compliance processes, and tooling needed to define your organization's Security Baseline policy statements.